 Coggle creates mind maps.
 Write down a term, begin free-associating, and add each association as a bubble with arrows and connections.

 Available on the web and updating in real-time, MindMeister’s virtual whiteboard allows you and your team to collaborate and discuss no matter where you happen to be.

-This video reviews Coggle, MindMeister, and Draw.io, three excellent mind-mapping softwares.
-They discuss the benefits and disadvantages of each brainstorming tool.
+This video reviews Coggle, MindMeister, and Draw.io, three excellent mind-mapping tools, analyzing the benefits and disadvantages of each.
 Options like Coggle and MindMeister are easier to use, whereas Draw.io gives you a wider variety of options.
 Which one do you prefer?

 Visual Thesaurus generates association trees from any word you type in.
 For example, if you type in “car,” it’ll create trees not just for roads, but for train cars, sidecars, and so on.
 It’s useful for finding the right word to describe a concept, but it can also bridge creative gaps when you’re searching for a metaphor or a different approach.
 The tool also offers definitions and pronunciations of unfamiliar words, so you’ll learn something along the way.